eersaa/ipfs-kubo/README.md

 # What is this project about?
   - Core is the private ipfs network

-In this project we have set up private p2p network taking advantage of IPFS InterPlanetary File System [1] .
+In this project we have set up private p2p network taking advantage of InterPlanetary File System IPFS [1].

+Assumption is that the nodes are able to find themselves using the bootstrap server.
+After clients have found other clients via bootstrap server it is not necessary anymore.
+We did not get the bootstrapping actually work in this small scale system.
+We experimented with multiple network setups with Docker networking.

+Project represents a system where there are nodes that want to occasionally share some files with each other, but keep network restricted only the nodes that have the key for the network.

 # How to set up development environment